Initiating a Deal

 B declares done but verification failsVerifier auto-arbitratesB marked as in breach, withdraw() to reclaim funds

-Verifier times out without respondingresetVerification() → enters SettlingVerification fee refunded to A
+Verifier times out without respondingresetVerification() → enters SettlingVerification fee refunded to the requester (whoever called requestVerification)

 Enters SettlingproposeSettlement() to propose allocationCounterparty confirmSettlement() then distribute proportionally

-Settling times outAnyone can call triggerSettlementTimeout()Funds confiscated to protocol treasury — both parties lose; negotiate early
+Settling times outAnyone can call triggerSettlementTimeout()Funds are forfeited to the protocol treasury, the deal enters Forfeited, and platform phase() becomes Failed — both parties lose; negotiate early

 Guarantee Principle: As long as you follow the rules, funds either pay for completed tasks or return to the initiator's wallet.